 In September of 2009, Middlebury College received a $200,000 award from the Alfred P. Sloan Foundation to promote faculty career flexibility.
 This award allows us to build upon previous initiatives addressing work/life balance and to expand and enhance flexible career paths for faculty.

-In order to increase flexibility it calls for an extension of the associate status program; taking advantage of opportunities for undergraduate faculty within the broader Middlebury universe (the summer programs, the schools abroad, and the Monterey Institute of International Studies); new initiatives to better address spousal/partner employment; and a mini-grant competition to promote better balance between our professional and personal lives.
+In order to increase flexibility it calls for an extension of the associate status program; taking advantage of opportunities for undergraduate faculty within the broader Middlebury universe (the summer programs, the schools abroad, and the Middlebury Institute of International Studies at Monterey (MIIS)); new initiatives to better address spousal/partner employment; and a mini-grant competition to promote better balance between our professional and personal lives.

 The Provost’s office has been charged with implementing the accelerator plan.An advisory committee, consisting of members of the administration and faculty appointed by Faculty Council, has been formed to oversee faculty career flexibility initiatives and assess their impact.

 The Sloan award could not be better timed as it represents an influx of new resources to the College in a time of economic uncertainty.
 Furthermore, while the target of the award is faculty career flexibility, many of the envisioned enhancements that will flow from this award will benefit the entire community.